ahhyun-moon/6613-artificial-intelligence/sports-analytics/README.md

 **1. Overlapping Issue**

 <img src="https://github.com/ahhyun-moon/cs-gy-6613-assignments/blob/main/sports-analytics/critique1.png" width=600>

 - When two objects are overlapped (in this case the soccer players), currrent solution mistakenly detects and tracks as a single person.

 **2. ID Update**

 <img src="https://github.com/ahhyun-moon/cs-gy-6613-assignments/blob/main/sports-analytics/critique2.png" width=600>

 - In one of the later frames, we can see the IDs are much larger numbers compared to the beginning.
-We can assume that the solution could be losing objects' identities in the process of tracking and generating new IDs for the objects.
+We can assume that the solution could be losing objects' identities in the process of tracking and therefore generating new IDs for the objects.
 - This is possibly due to the camera angles keep zooming in/out and changing angles.

 **3. Ball Tracking**

 <img src="https://github.com/ahhyun-moon/cs-gy-6613-assignments/blob/main/sports-analytics/critique4.png" width=600>
 <img src="https://github.com/ahhyun-moon/cs-gy-6613-assignments/blob/main/sports-analytics/critique3.png" width=600>

 - Compared to the detection when camera is zoomed in (shown in the first screenshot above), ball detecting and tracking is not consistant when zoomed out(shown in the second screenshot above).
+- This is possibly due to distortion of ball in frames when the ball is moving in fast speed